-2022-23 Student Population Total Socioeconomically English Foster Enrollment Disadvantaged Learners Youth 394 86.3 34.5 1 Total Number of Students enrolled in Granite Hill Elementary School.
-Students who are eligible for free or reduced priced meals; or have parents/guardians who did not Students who are learning to communicate effectively in English, typically requiring Students whose well being is the responsibility of a court.
+2023-24 Student Population Total Enrollment Socioeconomically Disadvantaged English Learners Foster Youth 381 85.3% 35.7% 0.3% Total Number of Students enrolled in Granite Hill Elementary School.
+Students who are eligible for free or reduced priced meals; or have parents/guardians who did not receive a high school diploma.
+Students who are learning to communicate effectively in English, typically requiring instruction in both the English Language and in their academic Students whose well being is the responsibility of a court.